Chungking Express

-Chungking Express is a 1994 Hong Kong anthology crime comedy-drama film written and directed by Wong Kar-wai.
-The film consists of two stories told in sequence, each about a lovesick Hong Kong policeman mulling over his relationship with a woman.
+Chungking Express is a 1994 Hong Kong film, written and directed by Wong Kar-wai.
+The film consists of two stories told in sequence, each about a different lovesick Hong Kong policeman mulling over his relationship with a woman.
 The first story stars Takeshi Kaneshiro as a cop obsessed by his breakup with a woman named May and his encounter with a mysterious drug smuggler (Brigitte Lin).
 The second stars Tony Leung as a police officer roused from his gloom over the loss of his flight attendant girlfriend (Valerie Chow) by the attentions of a quirky snack bar worker (Faye Wong).

 "Chungking" in the title refers to Chungking Mansions in Tsim Sha Tsui, Hong Kong, where much of the action in the first story transpires.
 It is a place with a reputation as Hong Kong's dark underbelly, rife with crime, sex, and drugs.
 "Express" refers to the food stand Midnight Express in Lan Kwai Fong, an area in Central, Hong Kong.

+The script for Chungking Express was conceived during a three-month intermission during the production of his other work, Ashes of Time, It was developed as a relatively low-budget film and completed within this hiatus with the intention of generating revenue quickly.

-The film premiered in Hong Kong on 14 July 1994 and received critical acclaim, especially for its direction, cinematography, and performances.
-Since then it has been regarded as one of Wong's finest works, one of the best films of 1994, of the 1990s, of the 20th century, and of all time, as well as one of the best anthology films and romantic comedies ever made.
+The film premiered in Hong Kong on 14 July 1994 and received critical acclaim, particularly for its direction, cinematography, and performances.
+It has since been regarded as a major work of Hong Kong cinema.
+Furthermore, in retrospect, it has been regarded by critics as one of Wong's most significant works and a landmark of 1990s world cinema.

 In 2022, the film appeared at number 88 on the decennial Sight and Sound critics' poll of the greatest films of all time.

 Plot

 First story

 Hong Kong police officer He Zhi Wu's girlfriend, May, breaks up with him on 1 April.
 To verify her earnestness about ending the relationship, Zhi Wu chooses to wait for a month.
 Every day he buys a tin of pineapples with an expiration date of 1 May, because May enjoyed pineapples and 1 May is his birthday.
+He decides that if May has not returned by the time he has bought 30 cans of pineapple, he will consider that their relationship to have expired.
 Meanwhile, a woman in a blonde wig tries to survive in the drug underworld after a smuggling operation goes sour.

 On 1 May, Zhi Wu approaches the woman in the blonde wig at the Bottoms Up Club.
 She is exhausted and falls asleep in a hotel room, leaving him to watch TV and order food.
 He shines her shoes before leaving her still asleep.
 She leaves in the morning and shoots the drug baron who set her up.
 Zhi Wu goes jogging and receives a message from her on his pager wishing him a happy birthday.
 He visits his usual food store in Chungking Mansions, where he collides with a new staff member, Faye.